Hasosh/hasanevci.github.io/_posts/2024-02-10-Learning-to-Simulate-Complex-Physics-with-Graph-Networks.md

 ## Composing multiple GN blocks

-GNs revolutionize architecture composition, enabling the seamless assembly of multiple GN blocks into sophisticated structures.This makes the creation of complex, interconnected models possible that can be used for a wide range of tasks.
+GNs revolutionize architecture composition, enabling the seamless assembly of multiple GN blocks into sophisticated structures.
+This makes the creation of complex, interconnected models possible that can be used for a wide range of tasks.
 Here's an overview of how multiple GN blocks can be composed:

 1. **Basic Composition**: In its simplest form, two GN blocks, $GN_1$ and $GN_2$, can be combined by passing the output of the first block as input to the second, resulting in $G' = GN_2(GN_1(G))$.
 This allows for the sequential application of GN blocks.